Seelengrab/Seelengrab.github.io/articles/Julia Abstractions for Arduino registers/index.md

 USART0(;kwargs...) = USART0{0x8}(;kwargs...)
 ```

+Not all modes supported by the hardware are also already supported by my software - 9-bit frame length in particular is a bit tricky
+when writing data, as there's a lot of shifting to do..

-and together with some functions for actually writing data to this thing we can compile this example code:
+Regardless, the default of 9600 baud, a framewidth of 8 bits and some stop bits, together with some functions for actually writing data
+to this thing can be used to compile this example code:

 ```julia
 module uart_example